faynald/MasarOnBatik-API-Hapijs/README.md

 # MasarOnBatik API - Hapi.js

 `Hapi.js` is a `Node.js` framework for building web APIs, offering strong configuration tools and simplified development.
 With built-in features for routing, authentication, and error handling, it enables efficient creation of stable and scalable web services.
-If you are looking for expressjs version, go to this [repo](https://github.com/faynald/MasarOnBatik-API).
+If you are looking for `Express.js` version, go to this [repo](https://github.com/faynald/MasarOnBatik-API).

 ## Tech Stack
 - Hapi.js - Node.js framework for building web APIs, offering strong configuration tools and simplified development.